 What animal best represents you and why?

-This is one of those good questions to get to know someone and great way to understand how they see themselves.
+This is one of those good questions to get to know someone and a great way to understand how they see themselves.
 Like the king of the jungle the lion, or do they reflect more personable qualities, like the loyalty of dogs?

 Where do you see yourself in five years?

 This is one of the greatest questions to get to know someone because while it comes off as a simple conversation starter, their answer will often reveal what’s most important to them.
-Do they respond with something work related (I’ll be a business owner)?
-Family related (I’ll be married with my first child)?
+Do they respond with something work-related (I’ll be a business owner)?
+Family-related (I’ll be married with my first child)?